CFL-Bilisim-Kulubu/Chat-Assisant-Cross-Platform/README.md

 # Chat-Assisant-Cross-Platform
- A simple LLM UI made with Llama 2 and Whisper
+ A simple LLM UI made with Flet to be used with Llama 2 and Whisper

 Before using :